sveltejs/vite-plugin-svelte/docs/config.md

   Some Vite plugins can contribute additional preprocessors by defining [api.sveltePreprocess](./faq.md#how-do-i-add-a-svelte-preprocessor-from-a-vite-plugin).
 If you don't want to use them, set this to true to ignore them all or use an array of strings with plugin names to specify which.

+### disableDependencyReinclude

+- **Type:** `boolean | string[]`
+- **Default:** `false`

+  vite-plugin-svelte automatically manages [pre-bundling for dependencies](./faq.md#what-is-going-on-with-vite-and-pre-bundling-dependencies) that use svelte.
+  To opt-out of this automatic behavior you can use

+  - `disableDependencyReinclude: true` to disable all reincludes
+  - `disableDependencyReinclude: ['foo']` to disable reinclude only for dependencies of foo.

+  If you want to manually reinclude the dependency `bar`of `foo`, you can add `{optimizeDeps.include:['foo > bar']}` to your vite config

+  > This is currently required for hybrid packages like routify, that export both node and browser code.

 ## Experimental options

 These options are considered experimental and breaking changes to them can occur in any release!
 Specify them under the `experimental` option.